A struggle for democracy!

 The increase in the global population to over 7 billion, and the continuing rise in urban populations in association with motor

-transport and motor fuels, has given rise to major air pollution events, and the poisoning of thousands of people from the smog
+transport and motor fuels, has given rise to major air pollution events, and the poisoning of thousands of people from the smog of

-carbon dioxide, carbon monoxide, nitrogen oxides, methane, and sometimes sulphur dioxide.
+dioxide, carbon monoxide, nitrogen oxides, methane, and sometimes sulphur dioxide.

 Since World War 2 there have been nuclear pollution events, starting from the bombs dropped on Japan by the US.
-In fact,
+In fact, there

 Today, oil pollution is the most common.
 It results from accidents between tankers, or due to storms, or leakage from oil wells.